junxit/us-congress-bills-110/metadata.md

 - 2007-01-19 — Introduced in House
 - 2007-01-19 — Introduced in House
 - 2007-01-19 — Referred to the House Committee on Rules.
+- 2007-01-23 — Rules Committee Resolution H. Res.
+86 Reported to House.
+Rule provides for consideration of H. Res.
+78 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit.
+Measure will be considered read.
+A specified amendment is in order.
+- 2007-01-24 — Considered under the provisions of rule H. Res.
+86. (consideration: CR H903-913)
+- 2007-01-24 — DEBATE - Pursuant to the provisions of H.Res.
+86, the House proceeded with one hour of debate on H.Res.
+78.
+- 2007-01-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-01-24 — Mr. McHenry demanded that the Chair put the question on consideration of the measure.
+- 2007-01-24 — On agreeing to the resolution Agreed to by the Yeas and Nays: 226 - 191 (Roll no. 57). (text: CR H904)
+- 2007-01-24 — On motion to consider the resolution Agreed to by recorded vote: 224 - 186 (Roll no. 56). (consideration: CR H902-903)
+- 2007-01-24 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 226 - 191 (Roll no. 57).(text: CR H904)
+- 2007-01-24 — Pursuant to the provisions of H.Res.
+86, Mr. Hastings (FL) called up H.Res.
+78 for consideration.
+- 2007-01-24 — Rule H. Res.
+86 passed House.
+- 2007-01-24 — Rule provides for consideration of H. Res.
+78 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit.
+Measure will be considered read.
+A specified amendment is in order.
+- 2007-01-24 — The previous question was ordered pursuant to the rule. (consideration: CR H912)